Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Methodology

+However, there is a trade-off in estimating $\mathbf{A}$ and $\mathbf{\Psi}$, namely they compete to account for the spatial correlation.
+When $\mathbf{\Psi}$ is difficult to estimate, it could be assumed to be diagonal and estimated accordingly.
+For very short time series when $T<n$, the non-parametric estimation of $\mathbf{\Psi}$ in \eqref{eq:psi} is singular.
+In this case, further regularization can be imposed on $\mathbf{\Psi}$ or a parametric model can be adopted to estimate $\mathbf{\Psi}$, such as the Mat\'ern covariance family.

-We propose the following algorithm for estimating $\bm{\alpha}$ and $\mathbf{\Psi}$ iteratively in three steps to get the adaptive fused Lasso estimator.
-We start with the restricted ordinary least squares (OLS) estimator $\hat{\mathbf{A}}^{(0)}$ of $\mathbf{A}$ with $\mathbf{\Psi}=\mathbf{I}_n$ in \eqref{eq:form} and use the residuals $\bm{Z}_t-\hat{\mathbf{A}}^{(0)}\bm{Z}_{t-1}$ to get an estimator of ${\mathbf{\Psi}}$ from \eqref{eq:psi}.
-In step II, we solve the PML \eqref{eq:lasso} with uniform weights and $\lambda$ selected by the Bayesian information criterion (BIC) to get the fused Lasso estimator.
-The GLS estimator could be obtained by setting $\lambda=0$ in step II.
-Finally in step III, we compute weights from the fused Lasso estimator and obtain the adaptive fused Lasso estimator.
+We propose the following algorithm for estimating $\bm{\alpha}$ and $\mathbf{\Psi}$ iteratively in two steps to get the adaptive fused Lasso estimator.
+We start with $\mathbf{\Psi}=\mathbf{I}_n$ and solve the PML \eqref{eq:lasso} with uniform weights and $\lambda$ selected by the BIC to get the fused Lasso estimator.
+The restricted OLS estimator could be obtained by setting $\lambda=0$ in step I. Then in step II, we compute weights from the fused Lasso estimator and solve the PML \eqref{eq:lasso} with $\mathbf{\Psi}$ estimated from the residuals $\bm{Z}_t-\hat{\mathbf{A}}^{(1)}\bm{Z}_{t-1}$ by \eqref{eq:psi} to obtain the adaptive fused Lasso estimator.